-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 The Employer will endeavour to divide paid holidays equitably among the employees in the Home, unless mutually agreed otherwise.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 (a) All paid holidays will be distributed as equally as possible amongst all employees.
+The final determination of the scheduling will remain with the Director of Care. - (b) Whenever possible, holidays will be scheduled off on a rotational basis. - (c) All lieu days must be taken by November 30 of each year, if not taken by this date the employer shall pay out the outstanding lieu days on the first full pay roll in December.